audrenbdb/angular-particlesjs/README.md

-Ported a standalone component of angular particles with <b>trimmed settings</b> to fit my needs.
+Ported a standalone angular component of [particles.js](https://github.com/VincentGarreau/particles.js/) with <b>trimmed settings</b> to fit my needs.
 It probably should use directives at some points.

 Edit to your liking.